Dorothy Kate Richmond

 Aotearoa New Zealand, b.1861, d.1935

-Tags: glaciers (bodies of water), hills, landscapes (representations), mountains, natural landscapes, plein-air
+Tags: clouds, hills, landscapes (representations), natural landscapes, plein-air